Avoid self-pity, consultant tells sickle cell patients - Vanguard News

 At a time when over 40% of youths are unemployed, getting gainful employment for youths with disabilities becomes much more difficult.

-The seminar featured two panels of experts who in spite of being sickle cell carriers have made impact in their chosen endeavors.
+The seminar featured two panels of experts who in spite of being sickle cell carriers have made an impact in their chosen endeavours.

 All the five speakers in the first panel are married women who, in spite of having sickle cell disorder, started a business or a career and made meaningful progress.